Skip to content

 What expenses can OnlyFans creators write off?

-Common deductions include phone and internet bills (business-use percentage), camera equipment, lighting, tripods, computers, outfits and lingerie used for content, makeup and skincare, hair styling, props and set decoration, home office space, editing software subscriptions, scheduling tools, VPN services, agency management fees, marketing costs, paid promotions, professional photography, and website hosting.
-The key requirement is that the expense must be "ordinary and necessary" for your content creation business.
-Keep all receipts and records to substantiate your deductions.
+Camera equipment, phone and internet (business %), lighting, tripods, computers, outfits used for content, makeup and skincare, hair styling, props, home office space, editing software, scheduling tools, VPN services, agency fees, marketing costs, and professional photography all qualify.
+The rule: the expense must be "ordinary and necessary" for your creator business.
+Keep digital records of everything — photographing receipts immediately is enough.
+Most creators track zero of these, which is exactly why this tool exists.

 How much can I save on taxes with deductions?